- Registration questions: Joe Hines, email@example.com

 Will my credits in the post-BS certificates transfer to the MSHI?

 If you have a cumulative GPA of 3.25 in the certificate courses,the credits earned will transfer to Temple University’s MSHI degree.
-You will be accepted into the MSHI and you will have satisfied 4 of the 10 required courses the degree.
+You may be eligible for admission into the MSHI if you have satisfied 4 of the 10 required courses.
 Based on your educational and professional background, you may also need to take up to three pre-requisite courses to provide an overview of the body of knowledge in health information.

 How long will it take me to complete the MSHI after I have obtained an HI certificate?

-Depending on scheduling of classes and whether you need to take pre-requisite course work, you could complete your degree in one year on a part-time basis.
+Depending on scheduling of classes and whether you need to take pre-requisite course work, you could complete your degree in two years on a part-time basis.

 How would I apply to the MSHI program?